cdown/chrisdown.name/source/_posts/2013-08-02-fixing-stale-ssh-sockets-in-tmux.md

 ---
 layout: post
 title: Fixing stale SSH sockets in tmux
-excerpt: When reattaching to tmux, you'll get the old SSH socket.
+description: When reattaching to tmux, you'll get the old SSH socket.
 This post shows you how to fix this.
 ---

 I use tmux on my devbox with ssh-agent forwarding, so that I can access our git